ngerakines/etap/README.markdown

 I've got a project.
 How can I integrate testing?
 =============================================

-If you havn't been a test-first developer before, now is the best time to start.
+If you haven't been a test-first developer before, now is the best time to start.
 To integrate etap into your project, you need to do 3 things.

  1. Install etap onto your development/build/integration system.
  2. Create tests!
 Start with really simple things like loading modules and gradually build tests into more and more complex and deep functionality.